AdobeDocs/commerce-cif-documentation/faq/01-FAQ.md

 ### 2. How does Adobe I/O come into play?
 Does AEM talk to Magento directly?

 The AEM commerce connector connects to Magento GraphQL.
 Hence, AEM can directly connect to Magento without an I/O Runtime layer.
-If there is need to integrate additional third party solutions, the I/O Runtime platform can be used to host the mapping layer to connect the Magento GraphQL APIs to any third party solutions APIs.
+If there is a need to integrate a non-Magento commerce backend (third party solution) with AEM, the I/O Runtime platform can be used to host the mapping layer to connect the Magento GraphQL APIs to any third party solutions APIs.
+For more details on this, please refer to this [reference implementation](https://github.com/adobe/commerce-cif-graphql-integration-reference).
+For non-Magento solutions, AEM would be configured to point to the I/O Runtime endpoint.

 The I/O Runtime platform can also be used to extend or customize commerce services.
 For this use-cases you would call the I/O Runtime endpoint that will then host a customized implementation of the respective service.
 Integration and extension use-cases can be combined.

 ### 3. Can Product assets (images) be stored and referenced from AEM via Magento admin?
 How can assets from Dynamic Media be consumed?